Everything that you need to know about cruising on the Disney Cruise Line’s Disney Dream, including food, activities, shows, and more.

 Shows on the Disney Dream

 There are three Broadway-style shows that you can see on the Disney Dream.
-Currently, these are the Golden Mickey’s, Villains Tonight, and Disney’s Believe.
-They also announced that a new show, Beauty and the Beast, will start in the fall.
+Currently, these are the Golden Mickey’s, Beauty and the Beast, and Disney’s Believe.
+Read our review of Beauty and the Beast here.

 Itineraries on the Disney Dream